XuewenWangUGA/StrPhaser/README.md

 Linux: Ubuntu 20.04, 22.04; Center OS 8

 ## Installation
 The software can be downloaded for a direct use.
 No additional compiling and installation.
-Get it from Github:
+Get it from Github by type the following command in a terminal window:

 `git clone https://github.com/XuewenWangUGA/StrPhaser`

 or download the zip compressed files and then unzip to StrPhaser

+remove the version number: change the file name of StrPhaserv###.jar , e.g., StrPhaserv1.0.jar to StrPhaser.jar

 ## Update Java run environment if necessary
 The sfotware will use the Java runtime environment (SE) V17.
 If your computer has an old version of Java runtime, please install the newest Java or Java SE Development Kit 17 or higher from https://www.oracle.com/java/technologies/downloads/.
 Either Java or Java SE should work.